Hand Injury Claims Specialists

 There are various day-to-day situations where you could suffer a hand injury.
 However, to make a claim you need to satisfy some criteria.
 Let’s take a look at these in more detail:

 • A road traffic accident.
-Road users owe each other a duty of care to navigate in a way that prevents injury and damage to themselves and others.
-As part of this duty, they should adhere to the Road Traffic Act 1988 and the Highway Code.
+Road users owe one another a duty of care.
+This means that the roads must be used lawfully to prevent injury to others and themselves.
+As part of this duty, they should follow the rules in the Road Traffic Act 1988 and the Highway Code.
 If this duty is breached and you suffer an injury, you could make a claim.

 Our advisors can answer any questions you have about hand injury claims.
 Get in touch using the details at the top of the screen.